History, tourist information, and nearby accommodation

 It seems that each tomb was used for only a short period of time, and after it was 'decommissioned' a ring of standing stones was erected around it.

 It seems likely that there was a settlement here before the cemetery was built, and that some of the settlement stones were incorporated into the burial cairns.
-An archaeological survey in the 1990s noted possible alignment of the Clava monuments with the position of the setting and rising sun.
+An archaeological survey in the 1990s noted a possible alignment of the Clava monuments with the position of the setting and rising sun.

 The site is somewhat more difficult to interpret than it might have been due to a well-meaning Victorian landowner.
 When the site was first investigated in the 1870s the burial cairns were interpreted as Druid's temples, in keeping with the Victorians' romanticised view of the past.
 The landowner thought that a Druid's temple should be set in a grove of trees, so he planted trees around the three largest monuments.